acn-qiangchen/sbxservice-infra/docs/architecture/network_firewall.md

 4. **Cross-AZ Traffic from AZ-A to AZ-B**:
    This traffic follows AWS's default VPC routing and doesn't need special routes.

+### SSL/TLS Termination at the ALB

+The architecture is configured to handle HTTPS traffic as follows:

+1. **HTTPS Termination**:
+   - HTTPS connections from clients terminate at the Application Load Balancer (ALB)
+   - The ALB handles the SSL/TLS processing, decrypting the traffic
+   - This reduces the processing load on the application servers

+2. **Internal Communication**:
+   - After decryption, the ALB forwards requests to the ECS tasks using HTTP
+   - The internal traffic between ALB and ECS tasks remains within the VPC's secure network

+3. **Certificate Management**:
+   - SSL/TLS certificates are managed and deployed at the ALB level using AWS Certificate Manager (ACM)
+   - This centralizes certificate management and renewal

+4. **Security Considerations**:
+   - Network Firewall still inspects all traffic, including encrypted traffic to the ALB
+   - Once decrypted at the ALB, the traffic can be further inspected and filtered as it travels to the application

 > Note: Each AZ uses its own Network Firewall endpoint and NAT Gateway for better isolation and performance.